neeerp/fsView/README.md

 ## Creating an installer

-To install fsView, firsy clone this repository and run
+To install fsView, first clone this repository and run
 ```
 $ npm init
 ```